HackWatch

 # ThreatsDay Bulletin: $290M DeFi Hack, macOS LotL Abuse, ProxySmart SIM Farms and 25+ Emerging Cyber Threats in 2026

 Cybersecurity continues to face relentless challenges in 2026, with attackers exploiting legacy vulnerabilities and innovating new tactics.
-This ThreatsDay Bulletin consolidates multiple corroborated reports from The Hacker News to provide an in-depth analysis of a staggering $290 million DeFi hack, macOS Living-off-the-Land (LotL) abuse campaigns, and the proliferation of ProxySmart SIM farms.
+This ThreatsDay Bulletin draws on multiple corroborated reports from The Hacker News to provide an in-depth analysis of a staggering $290 million DeFi hack, macOS Living-off-the-Land (LotL) abuse campaigns, and the proliferation of ProxySmart SIM farms.
 Alongside 25+ other emerging threats, these incidents underscore the persistent risks in decentralized finance, supply chain security, and mobile infrastructure abuse.

 ---